Fernández Lab · Georgia Institute of Technology

 Measuring the molecules of life, health & Life’s origins.

-The Fernández Lab builds new mass spectrometry instrumentation and metabolomics methods to reveal the molecular basis of disease, the chemistry of our origins, and the medicines that keep the world healthy.
+The Fernández Lab develops new mass spectrometry instrumentation and metabolomics workflows to reveal the molecular basis of disease, the chemistry of our origins, and the medicines that keep the world healthy.

 The Lab